bbauska/UC-Davis-JS-Basics/readme.md

   alt="Customize the Visual Studio editor theme." />
 </p>

-<p>So next we're going to move to our code editor and make a file and try working with
+<p>So next we&apos;re going to move to our code editor and make a file and try working with
 some selections and Booleans and that kind of fun stuff.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~ 128. vs code editor, make file (82) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->